MaaAssistantArknights/Pallas-Bot-Discord/README.md

 Welcome to **Pallas Bot**, the Discord bot for the official **MAA Discord Server**!

-🔒 **Note:** This repository is exclusively accessible to members of the organization. 🔒
+Please note that this bot is only meant to be used in the MAA Discord Server.
+The source code contains a lot of hardcoded values and logic that are specific to the MAA Discord Server.